ker2x/DearDiary/Writerside/topics/FAQ.md

 ```
 it's a "person who deprograms", which is not really helpful.
-(yes, i just used github copilot to write this and it called me a "deprogrammer" so i'm a deprogrammer now)
+(yes, I just used github copilot to write this and it called me a "deprogrammer" so I'm a deprogrammer now)
 It also suggest "deprogrammer" is a synonym of "deprogrammable", which is not really helpful either.
-Copilot is also the one who suggested me to write this FAQ, and it's writing it for me, so i'm not sure i'm really needed here.
+Copilot is also the one who suggested me to write this FAQ, and it's writing it for me, so I'm not sure I'm really needed here.
 ```

 _(GitHub copilot just generated most of the text above.
 Calling me useless & calling its own definition unhelpful is all on him.)_